Repeal Ripples: 5 Insurance Exchange Chiefs Contemplate An Uncertain Future

 Connecticut was an early adopter of the ACA.
 After the law was enacted, the state expanded Medicaid ahead of schedule to cover roughly 200,000 more people a year.
 For this year, more than 100,000 people enrolled in coverage they found on the state-based exchange, with nearly 80 percent getting subsidies.

 But while the exchange may have been attractive to many consumers, it was less appealing to insurers.
 Two of the four original insurance companies in the marketplace are no longer in it.
-Now, with an uncertain future ahead, Access Health CT CEO Jim Wadleigh says he's got one hard goal in mind as he thinks beyond 2017: "What can we do to help make the business environment that our carriers are in easier for them to be more successful?"
+Now, with an uncertain future ahead, Access Health CT CEO Jim Wadleigh says he has one hard goal in mind as he thinks beyond 2017: "What can we do to help make the business environment that our carriers are in easier for them to be more successful?"

-Insurers have told Wadleigh that they lose money on customers who miss open enrollment periods and go through special enrollment — the process reserved for people with big life events or job changes that merits new insurance.
+Insurers have told Wadleigh that they lose money on customers who miss open enrollment periods and go through special enrollment — the process reserved for people with big life events or job changes that merit new insurance.

 "What the carriers are telling us is, these customers are coming in ... finding a reason that they have a life event because they're sick, get services, and then drop out," he says.